 Judge Bush answered all of these questions in the affirmative.

-REI was the incumbent in the original contract and was receiving a transportation subsidy that was designed to lower costs to commissary patrons in the different bases covered by the contract.
-The court took administrative notice of the fact that transportations subsidies were common, but not the rule.
+REI was the incumbent in the original contract and was receiving a transportation subsidy designed to lower costs to commissary patrons in the different bases covered by the contract.
+The court took administrative notice of the fact that transportation subsidies were common, but not the rule.
 When transportation subsidies were absent, the contract terms used were “F.O.B.
 Destination.”

 When REI’s contract was ending, DeCA relisted the solicitation without the transportation subsidy and removed the small-business set-aside, which had benefited REI in the past procurement.
 The estimated value of the contract under the new solicitation was $200 million for the base period and all options.
 Along with the price requirement, DeCA added technical proficiencies to the RFP, making the solicitation and “Best Value, Trade-Off.”
 Technical proficiency was given more weight than past performance and those two factors considerably outweighed price.
 Prices were evaluated on reasonableness and order needed to be filled within 24 hours of placement.

 1) The elimination of the transportation subsidy would raise prices for consumers; and